Synopsis

 GO-P2P Publications

-This policy briefing explores the policy changes needed to implement P2P/TE/CSC models, based on GO-P2P’s findings so far.
+This policy briefing explores the policy changes needed to implement peer-to-peer energy trading, transactive energy and collective self-consumptiom models, based on our Globabl Observatory on Peer-to-Peer Trading (GO-P2P)’s findings so far.

 INATBA/GO-P2P Task Force final report